Quick! Grab the last of those blackberries and whip up this

 1 Teaspoon each: allspice, cloves, cinnamon

-(Grandma sometimes used ½ teaspoon of each for a less spicy blend.)
+(Grandma sometimes used ½ teaspoon of each

 ½ Teaspoon salt